 Oftentimes, when the furnace stops working, owners will begin frantically searching for a service company to get the heat back on.
 By the time a technician arrives, the furnace may have already started back up and running fine.
 This is because it has had time to drain slowly and doesn’t produce as much condensation.
 If it happened once, it will happen again within the same time frame.

 If you get your furnace checked annually and know that there is nothing wrong with your furnace, then you may be more confident to wait until it turns on again later.
-However, if you suspect that it needs repair, you may need to call a furnace technician in Commerce City for help.
+However, if you suspect that it needs repair, you may need to call a furnace technician in Aurora for help.